tjp77/Group-Project-BlackJack/README.md

 * 'blackjack' 21 and non blackjack 21?
 "If both the dealer and player have a non-blackjack 21, it is considered a push.
 You neither win nor lose.You keep your original bet."

-* continue trying to get other group members to at least do, past the initial planning day and outline below, even so much as accept github contributor invites.
+* continue trying to get other group members to at least do, past the initial planning day and outline below, even so much as accept github contributor invites, let alone write a line of code.

 * Organize and clean up code.
 Separate more, so stuff that could be reuseable for other card games is easy to pull out and make use of.